al0vya/fv1-cpp/README.md

 # FV1-CPU

-This is a shallow water model or *solver*, termed 'FV1-CPU', for the one-dimensional (1D) [shallow water equations](https://en.wikipedia.org/wiki/Shallow_water_equations) (SWE), which are a set of hyperbolic partial differential equations.
+This is a shallow water model or *solver*, termed 'FV1-CPU', for the one-dimensional (1D) [shallow water equations](https://en.wikipedia.org/wiki/Shallow_water_equations) (SWE), which are a set of hyperbolic partial differential equations (PDEs).
 FV1-CPU has three other counterpart solvers for the 1D SWE:

 * [HFV1-CPU](github.com/al0vya/HFV1_cpp): an adaptive solver
 * [FV1-GPU](github.com/al0vya/FV1_GPU): a parallelised solver